JoeARO/event_logger/README.md

+Ownership has been transferred and further changes will happen there, please see: https://github.com/bbc/stump to keep updated.

 # Stump

 Stump is an Elixir log wrapper that allows you to pass Maps into the built in Logger function, returning them in a JSON format and outputting to a file in Production mode.